 Sony Alpha A7R II is a symbolic model which has gathered all of Sony’s most advanced technologies.

-This product has amazing photo and video capabilities, as well as presents one the latest developments in the field of microelectronic production.
+It has amazing photo and video capabilities, as well as presents one the latest developments in the field of microelectronic production.

-The sensor has 42 megapixels which is not the record one but it was the first full-frame sensor in the world, created using the BSI technology.
+The sensor has 42 megapixels which is not the record one but it was the first full-frame sensor in the world, created using the BSI technology, and it has no optical low-pass filter.

-The Sony Alpha A7R Mark II sensor has no optical low-pass filter.
 As a result, this further increases the detailization of images.

 In a nutshell, Sony a7R II has…